ms609/Quartet/README.md

 You will need [Rtools](https://cran.r-project.org/bin/windows/Rtools/) installed in order to build the development version from source.

+## Known limitations

+Quartet supports trees with up to 477 leaves.
+Larger trees contain more quartets than can be represented by R's signed 32-bit integers.

+'tqDist' may handle trees with up to 568 leaves (not tested), and 64-bit integer representations could increase this number further.
+Either of these would require substantial additional work, but could be implemented -- do [file an issue](https://ms609.github.io/Quartet/issues) if this would be useful to you.

 ## References
 - Brodal G.S., Fagerberg R., Pedersen C.N.S.
 2004.
 Computing the quartet